ESSAY: For a gay country boy, Naomi Judd did build a bridge | Times Leader

 I’m not sure what it was, but for me and for most people, the chemistry between Naomi and Wynonna and the feelings they stirred inside the listener were almost tangible.
 My first (and only) sighting of them is forever etched in my mind.

-After word Saturday of I’m now realizing how much I’ve been through with them.
+After word Saturday of Naomi’s death, I’m now realizing how much I’ve been through with them.

-When I was a preteen beginning to reckon with my sexuality and dealing with bullies, and I understood the narrator’s insecurities — why would anyone want me?
+When I was a preteen beginning to reckon with my sexuality and dealing with bullies, and the Judds sang “Mama He’s Crazy,” I understood the narrator’s insecurities — why would anyone want me?

-After my grandfather died, I , crying that he would no longer be able to tell me about the good old days, which he actually used to do.
+After my grandfather died, I listened to “Grandpa” over and over, crying that he would no longer be able to tell me about the good old days, which he actually used to do.
 (The song has since lost its luster for me a bit — the good old days weren’t really that good.
 But I still always think of my grandpa.)

-And after my father died, I wanted to be at soaking up all the love that sat there.
+And after my father died, I wanted to be at that breakfast table they sang about in “Love Is Alive,” soaking up all the love that sat there.

 Those voices.
 That hair.
 Those gowns.
 For a lonely gay boy in the rural Midwest, they were a calling card, and a lifeline of sorts.